cccbr/runningatower/content/docs/finance/_index.md

 ![Electronic donation](donate350.jpg)

-Consider having an electronic payment system for fees and casual donations.
+The church may consider having an electronic payment system for fees and casual donations.
 This may involve a commission charge which, although low, reduces the donation received.
-Within a ***[C of E](../glossary/#c-of-e)*** church implementing this should involve the ***[PCC](../glossary/#pcc)*** and its treasurer.
-Such a system may allow gift aid to be recovered and ensure that payments for ringing are captured in an appropriate account.
+Within a ***[C of E](../glossary/#c-of-e)*** church implementing this would be the responsibilty of the ***[PCC](../glossary/#pcc)*** and its treasurer.
+Such a system may allow gift aid to be recovered.
+It may allow payments for ringing to be captured in an appropriate account.
 N.B.
 Consider a request for Gift Aid as this enables income tax to be reclaimed.
 It only applies to charities and HMRC registered charitable groups.

-## Payment of Fees
+## Reimbursement of Expenses

-Arrangements must be made for how the ringers are to receive payments.
+Arrangements must be made for how the ringers are to receive any such amounts.
 In the ***[C of E](../glossary/#c-of-e)***, it is likely that a couple getting married will pay the whole cost at one time.
 The church then arranges the transfer of money to the various recipients.
 With the current reduction in the use of cash, the church may expect to do this via a bank transfer.

 ## Subscriptions

 The tower and/or the local society may charge a subscription, typically this is an annual fee.
+This should be reviewed at the relevant AGM.

 ## Expenditure